RatJuggler/my-production-docker-build/README.md

 ### Future goals:

-- tagging of images.
+- refactor build code back to project repositories to allow for development, test and production images.
 - push images to my own registry.
 - deployment to a docker swarm across several Raspberry Pi's.
+- full image tagging including major, minor, patch and latest.
 - add Portainer as a management dashboard.
-- refactor build code back to project repositories allowing for test and production images.
-- add monitoring.
+- add monitoring and health checks.

 ### Note